Client-Side Discovery: Direct Service Routing in Microservices

 Intelligent Routing

 Clients can make routing decisions based on local knowledge that centralized routers cannot see.
-An instance with elevated garbage collection pauses or local disk latency can be deprioritized without global coordination.
+An instance dealing with elevated garbage collection pauses or local disk latency can be deprioritized without global coordination.
 This produces more nuanced load distribution than simple round robin through a proxy.

 Disadvantages of Client-Side Discovery